 - Barclays Capital as financial advisor to Blackboard in its $1.64 billion sale to Providence Equity Partners and as financial advisor to Archipelago Learning in its $291 million sale to an affiliate of Thoma Bravo.

-Mr. Zoubek has been repeatedly recognized as a leading lawyer in mergers and acquisitions by, among others, Chambers USA: America’s Leading Lawyers for Business in 2014; The Legal 500 in 2010 and 2013; IFLR1000: The Guide to the World’s Leading Financial Law Firms in 2013 and 2014; and Lawdragon’s 500 Leading Lawyers in America in 2011 and 2012.
+Mr. Zoubek has been repeatedly recognized as a leading lawyer in mergers and acquisitions by, among others, Chambers USA: America’s Leading Lawyers for Business in 2014; The Legal 500 in 2010 and 2013; IFLR1000: The Guide to the World’s Leading Financial Law Firms in 2013 and 2014; and Lawdragon’s 500 Leading Lawyers in America from 2011 through 2014.
 In 2012, he was recognized by Law360 as one of five outstanding attorneys in the nation under the age of 40 for his Corporate/M&A work.
 Mr. Zoubek was also recognized by The Legal 500 for his transactional work in the technology industry in 2013 and for his transactional work in the telecoms and broadcast industry in 2012 and 2013.

 Mr. Zoubek was born in Summit, New Jersey.
 He received a B.S. from Carnegie Mellon University in 1995 and a J.D. magna cum laude from Georgetown University Law Center in 1999, where he was elected to the Order of the Coif.
 He joined Cravath in 1999 and became a partner in 2007.